 Follow this link to read about the psychology involved in our attitude to Risk and Regulation.

-But the companies' huge size and international makes it near impossible for any regulator to tackle them with any prospect of success, partly because their businesses are so complex and partly because their resources enable them to out-gun all but the most persistent and well-funded regulators.
+The companies' huge size and international reach certainly make it near impossible for any individual regulator to tackle them with any prospect of success, partly because their businesses are so complex and partly because their resources enable them to out-gun all but the most persistent and well-funded regulators.

 There is a related issue in that Google/YouTube, Facebook, Twitter etc. claim to be mere platforms, passively hosting content that they are unwilling to assess.
 In practice, their algorithms to some extent choose what their readers see, and the companies are financed by advertising, much like traditional media companies.
 They distribute fake news and other attention-grabbing content, regardless of its quality, veracity or decency, including material which encourages terrorism.
+It is well established that detailed guides showing how to make nail bombs, and ricin poison are freely available on Facebook and YouTube.
 The companies claim that it would be too technically complex to tackle the problem, but this is unconvincing.
 They have shown themselves to be adept at addressing copyright violation when it suits them.
-And there is no reason why they should be exempt from the 'free speech' limitations that apply to the rest of us, and to other media companies.
+And there is no obvious reason reason why they should be exempt from the 'free speech' limitations that apply to the rest of us, and to other media companies.

 The FT carried this interesting report in in April 2017: